Welcome to Ontario's Walleye Fishing Heaven

 Ontario has thousands of the best Walleye lakes and Walleye fishing is more popular and in more demand than all other sportsfish put together.
 Because of their poplarity in the USA American fisherpersons bring 2 $billion into the northern economy every year and we dearly thank you for that.
 You could say mining, forestry and Walleye drive the northern economy.

 Please take a look through my Walleye fishing site and check out the lodges I have listed right across Ontario.
-I also have tons of Walleye fishing tips and interesting Walleye fishing stuff to look at.
-If you are looking for an Ontario Walleye fishing trip and not sure where to go fishing in Ontario and not sure where the best fishing in Ontario is, then tell me your needs and I will help you. email me.
+I also have tons of Walleye fishing tips, techniques and interesting Walleye fishing research information to look at.
+If you are looking for an Ontario Walleye fishing trip and not sure where to go fishing or not sure where the best Walleye fishing in Ontario is, then tell me your needs and I will help you. email me.